Interactive and Batch Jobs

 # Use Ctrl + C to exit the tail command

-Congratulations, you just trained a neural network based on genotypes of Populus trichocarpa trees sampled across and you have predicted origins for a second test set of Populus trichocarpa trees based on their DNA alone.
-But this time you did it with a batch up.
+Congratulations, you just trained a neural network based on genotypes of Populus trichocarpa trees and you have predicted origins for a second test set of Populus trichocarpa trees based on their DNA alone.
+But this time you did it with an unsupervised batch job.
 Let's look at your results.

 potr_predictions1_fitplot.pdf potr_predictions1_params.json potr_predictions2_fitplot.pdf potr_predictions2_params.json